bookkeeping tax

 This is to see if you have changed the way you account for your inventory, as this could have an impact on your opening and closing inventory tallies.
 If you haven’t made any changes to how you calculate your inventory, you’ll be marking this as ‘No’.

-36: Purchases less cost of items withdrawn for personal use
+Line 36: Purchases less cost of items withdrawn for personal use

 This is the total of all purchases you made during the year.
 Ensure you remove any purchases made then removed from your inventory for personal use.

 If you have employed anyone to assist you with your craft business during the year, then you would account for this cost here.
-Remember that this cost is mainly for official employees (that will have a W2).
+Remember that this cost is mainly for official employees (that will have a W-2).
 Contracted and casual workers should be instead factored into Part II, Line 11.

-Read more about how you can factor in your internal labor costs to your pricing »
+Read more about how you can factor in your internal labor costs to your pricing →

-38: Materials and Supplies
+Line 38: Materials and supplies

 This section is reserved for any materials and supplies not already included in your inventory totals above that are also not being claimed as supplies in Part II.
 Common usage of this section is for consumable hardware or chemicals used to produce your finished goods for sale.

-39: Other Costs
+Line 39: Other costs

 This section is to provide a way of accounting for any other costs directly related to your products that don’t fit into the available categories above.

-31: Inventory at end of year.
+Line 41: Inventory at end of year

 This is the total amount of materials you have on hand at the end of the year, including materials that are already manufactured into finished products that have not been sold yet.